CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab23-Gettingstarted.md

 Welcome to your AI-102: Azure AI Engineer Associate workshop!
 We’re excited to guide you through hands-on learning with Azure AI services using Azure AI Foundry, the Azure portal, and tools like Document Intelligence, Custom Vision, the Language Service, etc., to create, deploy, and test intelligent solutions.

-# Lab 21: Translate Speech
+# Lab 23: Explore the Voice Live API

 ### Overall Estimated Timing: 30 Minutes

 ## Overview

-In this hands-on lab, you'll gain practical experience in building a speech translation solution using Azure AI Speech.
-You will learn how to provision an Azure AI Speech resource, configure it in Azure Cloud Shell, and update a Python application to integrate with the Speech SDK.
-Additionally, you’ll gain expertise in recognizing spoken input, translating it into multiple target languages, and synthesizing the translations into speech.
-By the end of this lab, you'll be proficient in the end-to-end process of creating, configuring, and consuming an Azure AI Speech solution, equipping you with the skills to apply multilingual speech translation in real-world scenarios.
+In this hands-on lab, you'll gain practical experience in building and customizing conversational AI agents using Azure AI Foundry.
+You will learn how to create a project, deploy a GPT-4.1 model, and explore the Speech Playground with the Voice Live API.
+Additionally, you’ll configure agent settings such as voice, avatars, and proactive engagement, and create a custom voice agent from scratch.
+By the end of this lab, you'll be proficient in designing, configuring, and testing real-time voice-enabled agents, equipping you with the skills to apply conversational AI in real-world scenarios.

 ## Objectives

 By the end of this lab, you will be able to:

-1. **Provision an Azure AI Speech resource:** You will learn how to create an Azure AI Speech resource in the Azure portal, configure its settings, and retrieve keys and region information required for integration.
+1. **Create an Azure AI Foundry project:** You will learn how to provision a new project in Azure AI Foundry, configure resource group and region settings, and deploy the GPT-4.1 model for use in agents.

-1. **Set up a development environment in Azure Cloud Shell:** You will create a Cloud Shell environment, clone the GitHub repository, and prepare the workspace for developing a speech translation application.
+1. **Explore the Speech Playground with Voice Live API:** You will interact with pre-built sample agents in the Speech Playground, use live voice interactions, and observe how the agent handles real-time conversations.

-1. **Configure application settings:** You will update the configuration file with your Speech resource key and region, ensuring secure connectivity between your app and the Azure AI Speech service.
+1. **Configure agent settings:** You will modify the agent’s voice, enable avatars, and adjust proactive engagement settings to customize conversational behavior.

-1. **Integrate the Speech SDK in a Python app:** You will modify the application code to import the necessary SDK packages, configure speech recognition, translation, and synthesis, and connect to the Speech service.
+1. **Build a custom voice agent:** You will create a new agent from scratch, configure its generative AI model, voice input/output, and response instructions, and test it in live interactions.

-1. **Translate and synthesize speech:** You will run the Python app in Cloud Shell, provide audio input, translate it into multiple target languages, and generate synthesized speech output to test end-to-end speech translation functionality.
+1. **Test and validate conversational AI:** You will run different agents, apply configuration changes, and evaluate how settings like speech detection and avatars impact the agent’s real-time responses.

 ## Pre-requisites

-- Familiarity with Python programming and package management.
+- Basic familiarity with conversational AI concepts and speech recognition.

-- Experience working in Azure Cloud Shell and using command-line tools.
+- A working microphone and speakers (or headset) for testing voice interactions.

 ## Architecture

-The lab architecture demonstrates how Azure AI Speech enables real-time speech translation and synthesis:
+The lab architecture demonstrates how Azure AI Foundry enables the creation and customization of real-time voice-enabled agents using the Voice Live API:

-1. **Azure AI Speech Resource:** Learning how to provision a Speech service in the Azure portal that provides speech-to-text, translation, and text-to-speech capabilities.
+1. **Azure AI Foundry Project:** Learning how to create a project, provision resources, and deploy the GPT-4.1 model to power conversational AI capabilities.

-1. **Azure Cloud Shell:** Gaining experience in setting up a Cloud Shell environment to develop, run, and test the Python application.
+1. **Voice Live API in Speech Playground:** Exploring pre-built voice-enabled agents to test real-time conversation, speech recognition, and natural voice responses.

-1. **Python Application:** Understanding how to integrate the Azure AI Speech SDK in a Python app to recognize spoken input, translate it into multiple languages, and synthesize the translations into speech.
+1. **Configuration Panel:** Gaining experience customizing agent settings such as speech output, avatars, and engagement modes to modify interaction behavior.

-1. **Audio Input & Output:** Using a sample .wav audio file as input for translation and generating output .wav files to hear the translated speech.
+1. **Custom Voice Agent:** Building a voice agent from scratch, configuring it with a generative AI model, voice options, and conversation flow to simulate real-world use cases.

 ## Architecture Diagram